-NPP In Your Neighborhood
+NPP In Your Neighborhood — A Case Story

-When Neighborhood Place of Puna staff met Leilani and her two year-old daughter, they had been living in an unpermitted, scavenged, wood structure for six months.
+When Neighborhood Place of Puna staff met Leilani and her two-year-old daughter, they had been living in an unpermitted, scavenged wood structure for six months.
 It was a rental located in a very isolated part of Puna.

 They paid rent but did not have electricity or running water.
 They cooked on a camp stove and used candles and lanterns for lighting.
-The toilet was an improvised outhouse.
+The restroom was an improvised outhouse.
 Water, for cooking and cleaning, was collected at a public tap and kept in small jugs.
 It was heated on the camp stove for the baby’s bath.

-Neighborhood Place of Puna helped Leilani find a small permitted home they could afford.
-We partnered with another agency to help with the security deposit, first month’s rent, and utility deposit.
-Once the lease was signed, we helped Leilani move in and find some basic furniture to furnish her new home.
+To support her and her baby, Neighborhood Place of Puna helped Leilani find a small permitted home they could afford.
+We partnered with another agency to assist with the security deposit, first month’s rent, and utility deposit.
+Once the lease was signed, Neighborhood Place of Puna helped Leilani move in and find some basic furniture to furnish her new home.